Hardware-Software Codesign and Prototyping

 With a similar workflow, you can use Simulink Real-Time™ to develop real-time applications and prototype them on dedicated target computer equipped with a real-time kernel, multicore CPU, I/O and protocol interfaces, and FPGAs.

 With Simulink, you create a system design, including component models that describe the software and hardware subsystems.
 You can explore design alternatives, create detailed representations, and verify elaborated models.
 For example, you can discretize a continuous-time model and convert floating-point math operations to fixed-point math operations for hardware implementation.

+Often it's necessary to implement algorithms in fixed-point arithmetic to achieve performance or resource utilization goals.
 You can use Fixed-Point Designer™ to help automate the conversion and compare functional results with the original model.
 When you achieve acceptable results, you can then generate C/C++ and HDL code for your hardware-software codesign implementation.

 Automatically Generate C/C++ and HDL Code for Xilinx Zynq SoC and Intel SoC Devices